Kutushevaa/Thesis/README.md

 # Thesis
-Program code for the implementation of the project for the dissertation on the graduation thesis: "Development of salary systems"
+Program code for the implementation of the project for the thesis on the graduation topic: "Development of salary systems"

 Description of the technologies used to create the site